adbar/trafilatura/docs/usage-python.rst

 Interaction with BeautifulSoup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is how to convert a BS4 object to LXML format in order to use it with Trafilatura:
+Trafilatura works with LXML trees, not BeautifulSoup objects.
+If you already have a BS4 parse tree, convert it first:

 .. code-block:: python